Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Computation of an example

 \section{Computation of an example}

-In this section, we focus on the special family $\calK_P$ of K3 surfaces where $P$ is an even, indefinite, 2-elementary polarising lattice $P = U \oplus D_8(-1) \oplus D_4(-1)$.
-Its transcendental lattice can be computed \cite{n} to be $T:= U \oplus U(2) \oplus D_4(-1)$.
-The family $\calK_P$ is studied in \cite{cm2}: each member is its own dual under the van Geemen-Sarti involution, a special involution that is defined on any Jacobian elliptic fibration with a two-torsion section.
+In this section, we focus on the special family $\calK_P$ of K3 surfaces studied in \cite{cm2} where $P$ is an even, indefinite, 2-elementary polarising lattice $P = U \oplus D_8(-1) \oplus D_4(-1)$.
+By \cite[Proposition 1.14.4, Theorem 3.6.2]{n}, the lattice $P$ satisfies the assumption (\ref{assumption}), and its transcendental lattice can be computed to be $T:= U \oplus U(2) \oplus D_4(-1)$.
+The lattice also satisfies assumption (\ref{assumption2}) as its associated quadratic form has determinant $2^4$.
 We will give an explicit construction of the map $F:\calK_P \rightarrow \AMT$ sending a K3 surface~$X$ to an abelian~$8$-fold~$A_1 = (\TT_1, J_1, E_1)$ as in Diagram \ref{pic_decompKS}.
-All computations in this section were done using {\tt MAGMA}: details can be found in the author's PhD thesis \cite{p}.
+All computations in this section were done using {\tt MAGMA}: details can be found in the author's PhD thesis~\cite{p}.